psychoinformatics-de/fairly-big-processing-workflow/README.md

 ## After workflow completion

-As described in more detail in Wierzba et al. (2021), the results of the computation exist on separate branches in the output dataset.
+As described in more detail in Wagner, Waite, Wierzba et al. (2021), the results of the computation exist on separate branches in the output dataset.
 They need to be merged into the main branch and connected to the result data in the storage sibling of the RIA remote.